jwheatonumich/stinger-stories/_posts/2020-08-23-where-did-the-dinosaurs-go.markdown

 “Sorry, but there’s just no room

-And after the incident with the other dinosaurs..."
+and after the incident with the other dinosaurs..."

 The first drops of rain fell